RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to be able to rate my vinyl as they are not all as good as the next one

 * **Plan**
+I really want a five star system but this may add too much complexity to my overall code ....
+I will give it a try though so do not panic but worse case scenario, I'll add some sort of one to five rating either by radios or by a simple inputting of a number.
+This will get added to the vinyl database along with any other information you've added or edited.
+You know sometimes you could be in that 5 star mode where you want all the tunes to be banging or maybe you want to hear some of the more messed up tuneage that you bought by lowering your standards and selecting the one star-ers.
+The more I talk about this project the more I wish I could add the songs as well and play them on your device ... but I'm oldskool and so is vinyl, fortunately !!!
+Anyway, the main point is that some of my vinyl tunes are so beautiful, so euphoric and bring back so many good memories to me that it would bring a tear to a glass eye.
+On the other hand though ....
+I have some vinyl tunes that the devil himself would call sadistically sh!t to be quite honest.

 * **Implementation**